caferven/portfolio/README.md

 If you want to test it, you can use [this](https://github.com/caferven/django-docker-utils) guide to deploy this project inside a Docker container.

+In order to start filling it, a superuser must be created, and then everything can be managed from the admin app.

 ## About Me